ZEISSER.COM

 here

-This is an op-ed article I wrote for the McKinsey Quarterly in 2002, which basically summarizes my view that the changing media landscape is radically reshaping the way advertisers interact with consumers.
+This is an op-ed I wrote for the McKinsey Quarterly.
+It summarizes my view that the changing media landscape is radically reshaping the way advertisers interact with consumers.
 Investors should care about this change since it compromises the advertising-based revenue model of most media businesses.
 I believe traditional marketing practices and allocation models have fallen behind changes in consumer behaviors.
 To adapt to the new interactive media environment, media companies, consumer product manufacturers, and consumer service providers (e.g., retailers) have to break away from the traditional mass advertising-era mindset and think about consumer interactions holistically, to refocus managerial activity on reducing search costs between buyers and sellers.

 Click here to read full article.